WPManageNinja/wpsocialninja-docs/guide/youtube-feed/youtube-configuration-youtube-feeds-wp-social-ninja.md

 # YouTube Configuration

 WP Social Ninja has three separate platforms; Social Reviews, Social Feeds, and Social Chat.
-This delightful plugin has all the updated social platforms with useful features.&nbsp;
+This delightful plugin has all the updated social platforms with useful features.

 Undoubtedly YouTube is the most prominent social site for the user today.
 It has 2 billion monthly active users.
 WP Social Ninja has Social Feeds with four platforms, and YouTube is one of them.